jarodleeyl/Poisson_trick/README.md

-# On the "Poisson Trick" and its Extensions for Fitting Multinomial Regression Models.
+# On the "Poisson Trick" and its Extensions for Fitting Multinomial Regression Models

 Data and R code for my paper "On the 'Poisson Trick' and its Extensions for Fitting Multinomial Regression Models".